April 23, 2024

 In our previous blog post, we motivated the existence and utility of an expand parameter on REST APIs.
 As a reminder, the expand parameter provides a reasonable tradeoff for API callers, sending minimal data while still allowing them to request more information as necessary.

-At Pocketflows, we’re building embedded APIs to help VSaaS companies build high-quality customer engagement tools faster and better.
+At Pocketflows, we’re building embedded APIs to help VSaaS companies build high-quality marketing tools faster and better.
 Our API is built with the endlessly useful Ruby on Rails, and we’d like to share parts of our implementation!
 This walkthrough does use Ruby syntax and Rails idioms, but the concepts still generalize!
 We hope this will enable other companies to more easily incorporate the expand parameter into their APIs.

 The Resource Class